 There has been a wealth of research on the impact that alcohol, cannabis, and other drugs might have on the risk of developing schizophrenia and other psychiatric disorders.

-However, it is a difficult area to study, and previous research has been controversial and often contradictory.
+However, it is a difficult area to study, and

 As one example, many earlier studies could not take into account co-abuse; in other words, people who abuse a number of compounds.